 The Hope Expedition

-The Turbus factory, Earth’s premiere orbital ship yard, set out to build 26 massive star ships to serve as transports to a unique destination in the Milky Way Galaxy.
-Deep space scans indicated that the Han Cluster, a grouping of stars named after the inventor of the crystum drive, was home to multiple habitable planets, all within 50 light-years of one another.
+The Turbus ship yard on Earth set out to build 26 super-massive star ships to serve as transports to a unique destination in the Milky Way Galaxy.
+Deep space scans indicated that the Han Cluster, a grouping of stars named after the inventor of the crystum drive, was home to multiple habitable planets, all within 100 light-years of one another.

-The project took almost 50 years to prepare, and was nearly canceled on several occasions, but the Hope Expedition finally embarked on the journey to the Han Cluster in the year 2367.
+The project took almost 50 years in preparation, and was nearly canceled on several occasions, but the Hope Expedition finally embarked on the journey to the Han Cluster in the year 2358.
 It arrived a little over two years later, and what the colonists discovered there was beyond their wildest expectations.

 Edenic